 We now seek to explore additional sources of heterogeneity in our findings by breaking down the sample of firms by different product categories according to end-use classification, export orientation and ownership.
 We start by classifying the manufacturing sector into different categories of goods (by end use) utilizing the user-based classification of Nouroz (2001).
-First, we match the NIC 2004 codes with the Input-Output (I-O) classifications, then arrange the matched NIC categories into user-based products at 2004 NIC 4-digit level.
+First, we match the NIC 2004 codes with the Input-Output (I-O)

+classifications, then arrange the matched NIC categories into user-based products at 2004 NIC 4-digit level.
 Finally, we categorize the entire manufacturing sector into two major sub-sectors: (1) Final goods, which comprise of consumer durable and non-durable goods; and (2) Intermediate goods, which contain capital, intermediate and basic goods.
 We do so to examine the compositional effect of Chinese import competition i.e., how the effect varies across different types of industrial products (by end use).
 Results are shown in Table 9.

 Columns (1) - (2) measure the effects of Chinese import competition on the firms producing final and intermediate goods, respectively.
-Our estimated coefficients show us: (i) small firms or firms belonging to 1st quartile drop both intermediate and final goods, with the effect for intermediate goods larger by more than 1.5 times; (ii) firms of other quartiles (2nd and 3rd) drop only intermediate goods.
-Our estimated coefficients from column (2) provide additional support to our earlier result that access to wide range of intermediate goods from China induces Indian firms to drop products at a much higher rate.
+Our estimated coefficients show us: (i) small firms or firms belonging to 1st quartile drop both intermediate and final goods, with the effect for intermediate goods larger by around 1.5 times; (ii) firms of other quartiles (2nd and 3rd) drop only intermediate goods.
+Our estimated coefficients from column (2) provide additional support to our earlier result that access to wide range of intermediate goods from China induce Indian firms to drop products at a much higher rate.

 Combining our result on intermediate goods from this table with Table 5, one can certainly infer that the Indian firms have a higher probability of dropping intermediate goods, when faced with Chinese competition, rather than final goods.
-Our finding of 'creative destruction' in case of Indian firms is certainly more stronger in case of intermediate goods than final goods.
+Our finding of 'creative destruction' in case of Indian firms is certainly stronger in case of intermediate goods than final goods.
 This result (higher incidence of drop in case of intermediate goods) is consistent with a research report from Ministry of Commerce, Govt. of India (Singh, 2012).
 The report also finds that the intermediate goods sector of India is severely affected because of rise in imports of intermediate goods/inputs from China.
 Goldberg et al. (2010a, b) show that trade reforms undertaken by India during the 1990s helped Indian manufacturing firms, especially the large ones, to import cheap, high-quality intermediate goods.
 Kandilov et al. (2017) points out that 82% of those import of intermediate goods came from 10 OECD countries.
 Our results show that China's internal trade reforms and eventual accession to the WTO in 2001 may have possibly resulted in a trade creation effect from the perspective of Indian firms: small manufacturing firms now imports a large fraction of its intermediate inputs from China to produce new products.
+We also find that export market competition induces firms across size distribution to produce more intermediate goods with no effect on final goods.